Home - Traeger Ironwood 885 vs Weber SmokeFire EX6 Comparison

 Traeger Ironwood 885 vs Weber SmokeFire EX6 Comparison

 You just can’t beat that authentic smokey flavor that comes from wood pellet grills.
-For years, these smokers were basically tanks that required you to constantly stoke the smoke.
+For years, these smokers were tanks that required you to constantly stoke the smoke.
 Otherwise, the cooking would stop.

 Nowadays, smokers can do it all, from slow smoking to searing.
-It’s just not fair to judge the best smart grills unless you are looking at the top wood smoker grills.
+It’s just not fair to judge the smart grills unless you are looking at the top wood smoker grills.

 We scrutinized all of the top sellers.
 When we were done narrowing the choices down, we were left with two tough contenders.
 And now we will put them head to head to see which one comes out on top.